Froriepia subpinnata

-Froriepia are a genus of flowering plants in the umbellifer family Apiaceae, native to the Caucasus region, including Russia, Georgia, Armenia, Azerbaijan, Turkey and Iran.
-They prefer to live in scrubby areas, in meadows, and on forest edges.
+Froriepia is a genus of flowering plants in the umbellifer family Apiaceae.
+It contains a single species, Froriepa subpinnata, a biennial native to the Caucasus region, including southern Russia, Georgia, Armenia, Azerbaijan, and northern Iran.

+Froriepa subpinnata prefers to live in scrubby areas, in meadows, and on forest edges.

 The genus name of Froriepia is in honour of Ludwig Friedrich von Froriep (1779–1847), a German doctor, professor of medicine and anatomy in Jena and Halle.
 It was first described and published in Linnaea Vol.16 on page 362 in 1842.